Lloyds is one of the biggest UK banks and its accounts for children and teenagers are suitable for a range of needs.

 - For 16- and 17-year-olds.
 They don’t need a parent or guardian to apply, but will need to present their own proof of ID and address.

-The savings account and the junior ISA can be opened both online and by popping into a branch.
+You can apply for Smart Start online, while the savings account and the junior ISA can be opened both online and by popping into a branch.